 What Are The Benefits Of A Tetrahexyldecyl Ascorbate Serum?

-A Vitamin C serum using tetrahexyldecyl ascorbate helps to maintain a healthy, glowing complexion — without having to worry about your formula oxidizing and causing skin issues.
+A Vitamin C serum using tetrahexyldecyl ascorbate helps to support a healthy-looking glow — without having to worry about your formula oxidizing and causing skin issues.
 Tetrahexyldecyl ascorbate works as a powerful antioxidant.
-It helps to protect your complexion from oxidative skin damage, which can lead to a breakdown in collagen and cause premature signs of aging such as fine lines and wrinkles.
+It helps to protect your complexion from free-radicals, which can cause a breakdown in collagen and cause premature signs of aging such as fine lines and wrinkles.
 However, the benefits don’t stop there.
 Let’s dive into all of the ways vitamin C can benefit your skin needs and concerns below.

 What Does Vitamin C Do For Your Skin?

 Why is Vitamin C touted as one of the best skincare ingredients to include in an effective skincare routine?
-Vitamin C helps to promote collagen production, inhibits melanin production and repairs skin damage associated with over-exposure to sun and environmental factors.
-All of this translates to smoother, brighter, firmer skin.
+Vitamin C helps to promote the appearance of a brighter, more even-looking skin tone and reduces the appearance of wrinkles and fine lines.
 As you can see there are many benefits, and with the numerous forms of Vitamin C available on the market today, there’s no need to settle for just any Vitamin C. We should reach for the best Vitamin C serum for our skin health — one that we can depended on to deliver results – without negative side-effects or chance of oxidation.
 This is what makes tetrahexyldecyl ascorbate so exciting!

 Here are some of the top reasons why you should consider incorporating a Vitamin C serum with tetrahexyldecyl ascorbate into your skin care routine.